mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

  * Discussion of [link](http://trac.mantidproject.org/mantid/ticket/10501):  Everyone thought this was a good idea to move forward with.
  * ACTION: Stuart to repackage Paraview 3.98 as a Software Collection for Fedora 20.
  * Pete has a draft of the JSON format.
 He is planning to use OpenShift and Mathieu has offered to provide some UI and plotting for django.
 The code is [here](https://github.com/mantidproject/webapp/).
  * Owen has a repo under his account [link](https://github.com/OwenArnold/hdf5_vs_nexus/).
 The perfomance results are in this repo from running on Owen's and Pete's machines.
+The results seem counter intuitive so far.
+The tests need to be fleshed out more.
+Other people who know the HDF5/NAPI should have a look at the code.
+ *